bucketsio/buckets/README.md

 # Getting Started

-Buckets requires [Node.js](http://nodejs.org) and [MongoDB](http://www.mongodb.org) to be installed.
-Typically, the easiest way to use Buckets is to install it as an NPM module:
+Buckets requires [Node.js](http://nodejs.org) and [MongoDB](http://www.mongodb.org).
+Once you have those, the easiest way to use Buckets is to install it as an NPM module:

 ```bash
 npm install buckets